Driving Innovation.

 Torgeir Vaage

-- Seasoned financial strategist with extensive experience in biotech and the financing sector, specializing in early-stage life science companies.
+Key Focus: Seasoned financial strategist with extensive experience in biotech and the financing sector, specializing in early-stage life science companies.

 Education:

-- PhD in Business Administration, UC Berkeley.
+- PhD in Business Administration, UC Berkeley

 - Over 20 years of combined experience in finance and biotech, holding multiple CFO and CEO roles in early-stage life science companies.